gmoisio/gmoisio.ale/docs/gmoisio.ale.ale_aos_config.rst

 Synopsis
 --------
-- This module send config commands from a file or a commands list to an ALE OmniSwitch device.
+- This module sends config commands from a file or a commands list to an ALE OmniSwitch device.

 Parameters
 ----------